Jayne's Hill: History

 In 1887, it was reported to be 383 ft in the Brooklyn Daily Eagle, only one foot shy of the reported height of Harbor Hill.
 In 1901 the Brooklyn Daily Eagle reported that Jayne's Hill (named after its property owners) was the tallest.

-Subsequent surveys by the USGS of Harbor Hill show it to be 348 ft and Layton's Hill as 325 ft.
+Subsequent surveys by the United States Geological Survey of Harbor Hill show it to be 348 ft and Layton's Hill as 325 ft.

-The New York Times in 1980 said it was 428 ft.
+The New York Times in 1980 reported that it was 428 ft.

-In more recent times, in 1980, a plan to place a radio tower on top of Jayne's Hill as one of a series of police radio towers was foiled when environmentalists and residents physically blocked county bulldozers.
+In 1980, a plan to place a radio tower on top of Jayne's Hill as one of a series of police radio towers was foiled when environmentalists and residents physically blocked county bulldozers.
 Regardless, a water tower was erected in 1998.
 This in combination with forest growth overtaking the grasslands once present on the hill severely restrict the views once beheld by Whitman.

 Present day

 As part of West Hills County Park, the summit is located on public land and lies along the white-blazed Walt Whitman trail.
-The closest parking is at the end of Reservoir Road, West Hills, NY near the private grounds of a county water tower.
+The closest parking is at the end of Reservoir Road in West Hills, New York near the private grounds of a county water tower.
 The park is open until dusk.
 Passing through two series of metal gates, one may reach the summit within a matter of minutes along the trail, with very little elevation to tackle along the way.

 The summit is marked by a boulder bearing a plaque inscribed with Walt Whitman's poem "Paumanok" from Leaves of Grass.
-Unfortunately as of 2010, some vandalization has occurred at the area, as previously existing wooden fences and signage are missing, as well as the boulder itself being marked with spray paint.
-If proceeding further than Jayne's Hill along the trail system, one should take caution as there are a few missing blazes, as well as several bridle paths in current use by horses which intersect the hiking trails.
+In 2010, some vandalization occurred at the area, resulting in missing wooden fences and signage and the boulder being marked with spray paint.